Fabiola Camacho, Strategic Communications and Public Relations on Influential Women

 About Fabiola

-Fabiola Camacho is a strategic communications and public relations leader based in the Greater Chicago Area with more than a decade of experience in B2B technology PR.
-She currently works with Roger That Communications, where she supports early-stage startups and growth-stage companies with media relations, messaging, and thought leadership programs.
-Her work is especially focused on enterprise tech, developer tools, cybersecurity, and AI-driven companies, where she partners closely with executives to build and execute high-impact communications strategies.
+Fabiola Camacho is a strategic communications and public relations leader based in Chicago, with more than a decade of experience in B2B technology PR.
+She works with Roger That Communications, where she supports early-stage and growth-stage companies with media relations, messaging, and thought leadership, with a particular focus on enterprise tech, developer tools, cybersecurity, and AI-driven companies.
+She partners closely with executives to build and execute communications strategies that move the needle.

-Throughout her career, she has held senior communications roles across several notable organizations in the tech ecosystem.
-She previously served in leadership positions at project44 and Cobalt, where she built and scaled corporate communications functions, led global PR initiatives, and developed award-winning programs.
-Earlier in her career, she worked with agencies such as Highwire PR, supporting clients including GitLab and SonicWall, and held communications roles at Keeper Security, Inc., where she strengthened brand positioning and executive visibility.
+Earlier in her career, she held senior in-house roles at project44 and Cobalt, where she built and scaled corporate communications functions and led global PR initiatives.
+She also spent time in agency life at Highwire PR and Method Communications and held a communications leadership role at Keeper Security, where she strengthened brand positioning and executive visibility.

 She holds a bachelor’s degree in Political Science from Stanford University and has built a reputation for a “white-glove” approach to executive communications, particularly in shaping thought leadership platforms.
 Her professional philosophy centers on clarity, storytelling, and mentorship, with a strong commitment to developing talent through internship programs and team leadership.
 In addition to her corporate work, she has contributed to nonprofit and community initiatives, reflecting a long-standing interest in leadership, service, and inclusive communications practices.